zakariakov/qobbar/README.md

     " -r  --right                     right-to-left layout direction."
   ~~~

-to run the default configuration just run "qobbar".
+To run the default configuration, just run "qobbar"

-or cp any configuration in the example folder to $HOME/.config/qobbar.
+or cp any configuration in the example folder to $HOME/.config/qobbar

 to run any configuration ex: top-bar.conf run "qobbar -c top-bar".